 In many ways, that quote validates how important very successful businesses view public relations.
 Yet it is not always at the top of the list when business strategies are put together.
 PR is one of the most valuable tools a company can utilize, yet at the same time it is often one of the most misunderstood and misused forms of marketing and communications.
 While there are several posts on what good public relations is, it is even more important to understand what PR is not and the common mistakes that people make when looking to harness the power of public relations.

 “Public relations – even though it is underutilized – is extremely effective when properly leveraged.” – Harvard Business School.

 Unwillingness to Invest in an Effective PR Strategy

-Topping the list of PR mistakes is the lack of investment.
+Topping the list of business PR mistakes is the lack of investment.
 PR can be done in-house or through an agency.
 However, most attempts to garner good PR fail because of a lack of knowledge on how to do it properly or an unwillingness to invest enough time and resources for it to succeed.
-This comes in as the top PR mistake.
+This comes in as the top business PR mistake.

 If the entirety of your public relations strategy consists of writing short press releases and distributing them through distribution service like PR W*b, PR N*wsw*re, etc., then you are likely doomed to fail before you ever begin.